muratk5n/thirdwave/en/tweets/2022/week45.md

 ---

-Dems post-2016 were also "election-deniers" weren't they?
-They blamed Russian meddling and questioned the legitimacy of the election.
-What goes around comes around.

----

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">.<a href="https://twitter.com/volkswagen?ref_src=twsrc%5Etfw">@Volkswagen</a> is working on a new fuel cell that is much cheaper than the current ones and promises hydrogen cars that can travel 2,000 kilometers on a single tank <a href="https://t.co/s8OA8c7gNZ">https://t.co/s8OA8c7gNZ</a></p>&mdash; CAHydrogenCoalition (@HydrogenCa) <a href="https://twitter.com/HydrogenCa/status/1589659461584838657?ref_src=twsrc%5Etfw">November 7, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ---